Dear Veterans Administration:

 All I’m asking the VA to do is approve me for:

-I beg of you as a 71-year-old man whose wife died last year after her prosthetic implants failed her in the same way: Please turn your timely attention to these modest requests, given my many valuable contributions in protecting this country’s safety.
+I beg of you, as an old man whose wife died last year after her prosthetic implants failed her in the same way, Please turn your timely attention to these modest requests, given my many valuable contributions to protecting this country’s safety.

 Sincerely,